link1905/system-design-101/content/docs/data-persistence/event-streaming-platform/_index.md

 s -> m3
 ```

+{{% callout type="info" %}}
-Many architectures prioritize **durable storage of events** and may even bypass persistent storage of commands entirely.
+Many architectures prioritize durable storage of events and may even bypass persistent storage of commands entirely.
-This explains why the term **Event** is often preferred over **Message** or **Command**.
+This explains why the term **Event** is often preferred over **Message**.
 We’ll delve deeper into this in the [Event-driven Architecture]({{< ref "event-driven-architecture" >}}) topic.
+{{% /callout %}}

 ### Streaming Platform

 Briefly,
 {{< term esp >}} is a messaging system that combines two key features:

-- **Streaming:** Messages are delivered and consumed immediately after they’re produced, enabling real-time processing.
+- **Streaming:** messages are delivered and consumed immediately after they’re produced, enabling near-realtime processing.
-- **Persistence:** Messages are durably stored in the underlying storage layer, allowing for reliable delivery and replay.
+- **Durability:** messages are durably stored in the underlying storage layer, allowing for replay.

 Let’s explore how to build an {{< term esp >}}.

 {{< callout type="info" >}}
-In the following section, we’ll focus on core concepts popularized by **Apache Kafka**—
+In the following section, we’ll focus on core concepts popularized by **Apache Kafka**,
 the industry’s most widely adopted solution today.
 {{< /callout >}}